rohanbaisantry/react-flask-es/README.md

+This is a simple CRUD Application with search functionality as well.

+The Project consists of 3 parts:
+1. Client side -> React.JS
+2. Database -> ElasticSearch
+3. API -> Python3-Flask

-Steps to run the Project:
+The project has been Dokcerised and below are the steps to run the Project:

 (1) To Build the Docker for the flask server: